Hugh J. Ward: Other interests

 Ward was a foundation member of the Millions Club on Rowe Street, Sydney and a member of the Lambs Club of New York (satirised as "actors trying to be gentlemen").
 He was a regular movie-goer, an aficionado of Grand Opera and ballet, and of course the theatre, for which he maintained a lifelong interest.

-He was a director of the Sydney Hospital and a generous contributor to worthy causes.
+He was a director of the Sydney Hospital and a contributor to various organizations.